 Brianna: I don't know what they were talking about, but I bet it was evil.

-Link was going down this path in There Will Be Brawl, realizing that he and Zelda were going too far to get their hands on the Mushroom Kingdom throne.
+Link was going down this path, realizing that he and Zelda were going too far to get their hands on the Mushroom Kingdom throne.
 Then Zelda literally stabs him in the back with the Master Sword and leaves him for dead.
 He survives this however, and gets an actual Redemption Equals Death.

 Zelda follows him down this road in the finale, in which she attempts to sacrifice herself in place of the "not yet dead" Link.
 Unfortunately, Ganondorf's attack is so powerful, it takes them both out simultaneously.